civet-software/CIVET-Django/djcivet_site/docs/extraction.rst

    follows:

    Right arrow:
-       Highlight the next text in the category [#f2]_
+       Highlight the next text in the category

    Left arrow:
        Highlight the previous text in the category

    Down arrow:
-       *Replace* the contents of the field with either the currently selected text—this is effectively a single-key shortcut for a copy-and-paste—or, if no text is selected, the highlighted text. [#f3]_
+       *Replace* the contents of the field with the highlighted text.

    Up arrow:
-       *Append* the contents of the field with either the currently selected text or, if no text is selected, the highlighted text
+       *Append* the contents of the field with the highlighted text.
+       The appended texts are comma-delimited.

 #.
 Copy-and-paste from the text to the data fields work as you would
-   expect; text can also be entered manually.
+   expect; text can also be entered and edited manually.

 #.
 If bracketed values are included in the string, the system takes
-   the value from within a set of brackets that is the final item [#f4]_ in the phrase: earlier sets are assumed to be part of the text.
+   the value from within a set of brackets that is the final item [#f3]_ in the phrase: earlier sets are assumed to be part of the text.
 For example, the value of the phrase ``Islamic State [ISIS][mnsa]`` will be “mnsa”; the value